ImangazalievM/CleanArchitectureManifest/README-EN.md

 ![DomainLayer](https://raw.githubusercontent.com/ImangazalievM/CleanArchitectureManifest/master/images/DomainLayer.png)

-**Business logic** is rules, that describe how a business works (for example, user can't make a purchase for more than there is on his account).
+**Business logic** is rules, that describe how a business works (for example, a user cannot make a purchase for a price that more than his account balance).
 Business logic does not depend on the implementation of the database or UI.
 Business logic changes only when business requirements change.

 Robert Martin divides business logic into two types: a specific for a concrete application and common for all apps (if you want to share your code between platforms).

-**Entity** - contain application independent business rules.
+**Entity** - contains application independent business rules.

 **Interactor** - an object that implements business logic for a specific application.

 But it's all in theory.
 In practice, only Interactors are used.
-At least I have not seen any applications that use Entity.
+At least I have not seen any applications that uses Entity.
 By the way, many confuse Entity with DTO (Data Transfer Object).
 The fact is that the Entity of Clean Architecture is not exactly the Entity that we are used to seeing.

 **Use Case** - is a series of operations to achieve a goal.
 Example of a use case for user registration: